inigokintana/homelab-2-prod-ai-golden-path/1-IaC/README.md

 - All the kubectl apply commands in steps 5 and 6, install them with [OpenTofu Kubectl Provider](https://search.opentofu.org/provider/opentofu/kubernetes/v2.0.0)

+**Shell script content:**
+- Updates the package lists
+- Install mandatory tools like docker, kubectl and git and clone the repoSnap.
+- Installs MicroK8s
+- Install Dapr
+- Install mandatory k8s services for this POC - Ollama, PostgreSQL, pg AI
+- Install dapr microservices agents in K8s:data ingestor with scraper and Flask user-web
+- Install optional tools: Opentofu, Kustomize and Visual Studio Code

 Now, you can **go into any subfolder** of your convenience.
-Happy instgallation!!!
+Happy installation!!!